Creeping thermocapillary motion of a Newtonian droplet suspended in a viscoelastic fluid: Introduction

-To the best of our knowledge, the only analytical study dealing with the Marangoni migration phenomenon in the presence of viscoelastic effects is that of \cite{jimenez_crespo}, who considered the steady thermocapillary motion of an inviscid spherical bubble under gravity.
+To the best of our knowledge, at the time of preparation of this work \cite{capobianchi2020creeping} the only analytical study about Marangoni migration of droplets in the presence of viscoelastic effects was that of \cite{jimenez_crespo}, who considered the steady thermocapillary motion of an inviscid spherical bubble under gravity.
 Neglecting the momentum and convective heat transfer, \cite{jimenez_crespo} modelled the outer fluid by the Oldroyd-B constitutive equation, restricting their analysis to weak viscoelasticity only.
 Their results provide the force exerted by the fluid on the bubble and a weakly viscoelastic correction to its terminal velocity originally derived for pure Marangoni and mixed buoyancy-thermocapillary flows by \cite{young_goldstein_block_1959}.
+We should note however that since then, Vyas and Ghosh \cite{vyasetal} attempted to analyse the effect of an imposed temperature gradient on the motion of a viscoelastic drop suspended in another viscoelastic medium being driven by an external pressure gradient using asymptotic analysis.
+The authors consider a Phan-Thien Tanner constitutive model for both fluids and predict that the viscoelastic properties of the droplet strongly influence the drop deformation and migration velocity.
+They also predict a maximum migration velocity for an intermediate viscosity of the interior phase for Marangoni numbers larger than zero (provided the droplet exhibits has stronger viscoelasticity than the suspending medium), while for negative Marangoni numbers, the drop's motion can be completely arrested.
+Drop shape changes from prolate to oblate are reported when viscoelastic stresses become significant.

-In this work, we extend the previous studies and consider the migration of deformable Newtonian droplets in a weakly viscoelastic fluid in the presence of thermal Marangoni effects.
+In this work, we extend the previous study of \cite{jimenez_crespo} and consider the migration of deformable Newtonian droplets in a weakly viscoelastic fluid in the presence of thermal Marangoni effects.
 By neglecting momentum and convective heat transfer, and assuming microgravity conditions, we develop a perturbation theory to study analytically the combined effects of non-uniform thermal distribution, leading to interfacial tension gradients, and viscoelasticity.
 We show that viscoelasticity has significant implications for the velocity of the droplet, which can either increase or decrease as a function of the applied temperature gradient depending on the ratios of the viscosities and thermal conductivities of the two fluids.
 We also demonstrate that viscoelastic stresses universally stretch the droplet along the direction of its migration, leading to fore-aft asymmetric shapes.

 The remainder of the paper is organised as follows.
 In \S \ref{sec:problem_statement} we state the problem we study, while in \S \ref{sect:mathematical_formulation} we provide the equations of motion and the boundary conditions.
 In \S \ref{sect:solution_procedure} we outline the procedure used to solve the equations of motion perturbatively and derive the migration speed and the shape of the droplet.
 In \S \ref{sect:discussion} we discuss the physical implications of our results and compare them to the numerical simulations of \cite{CAPOBIANCHI20198}, while in \S\ref{sect:conclusions} we present our conclusions.